 Kingdom of Bhutan

-This nationwide, multi-year program is designed to address the complete Continuum of Care from identification to rehabilitation for Bhutanese children with hearing loss and ear disorders.
-It is scheduled to launch in 2021.
+This nationwide, multi-year program is designed to address gaps in ear and hearing care for Bhutanese children with hearing loss and those with ear disorders.

 In 2020, the Global Foundation For Children With Hearing Loss led the strategy development of program elements for babies and young children ages 0-6 with hearing loss to enable them to listen and speak.
 Bhutan currently does not have such services or expertise.
 The GFCHL completed an assessment of need and made recommendations to address gaps in the Continuum of Care for the 0-6 population of children that were well received by the Bhutan Ministry of Health.